cordt-sei/pointer-api/README.md

 - **End Users**: Use the API to verify addresses, understand their properties for security purposes, or make informed trading decisions.
 - **Batch Processing**: Send a JSON array to check multiple addresses in one go, reducing manual effort and increasing efficiency.

-## Performance Improvements

-- **Concurrent API Calls**: The API leverages `Promise.all` for concurrent processing of multiple addresses, significantly reducing the overall response time.
-- **Efficient Error Handling**: Ensures that errors are handled gracefully without interrupting the processing of remaining addresses.

 ## Contributions

 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance the functionality or usability of this project.